 Periodic Training programmes for developing a skilled workforce personalitydevelopment programmes yoga camps etc. encouragement of employee participation indistrict / state level sports events are regularly undertaken.
 An integrated woman focusedprogram trains unskilled women to undertake skilled jobs at its units.
 Disclosurepertaining to the remuneration and other details as required under Section 134 &197(12) of the Act and the Rules framed thereunder is enclosed as Annexure-7 tothe Board's Report.

 The Board of Directors are pleased to place on record their appreciation of thecooperation and support extended by Banks and various State and Central GovernmentAgencies.
 The Board also wishes to place on record its appreciation of the valuableservices rendered by the employees of the Company.

 | ||for and on behalf of the Board |

-|Date : 13th May 2017 ||L.N.
-Agarwal |
+|Date : 30th May 2019. ||L.N.AGARWAL |

 |Place : Secunderabad ||Chairman & Managing Director |